b5i/Atwy/README.md

 ## Contribution
 At this time, contributing to Atwy with code is not possible as it is a personnal school project.
 You can still contribute by raising issues about unexpected behaviors of the app or feedbacks.

-## Known Issues
-- Videos that have more than one audio track (multiple languages) aren't played in the right language.

 ### Note
-At this time, Atwy is still in a very early stage with a lot improvements, refactoring and bug fixes still to come.
+At this time, Atwy is still in a early stage with a lot improvements, refactoring and bug fixes still to come.